predsci/CHMAP/CHD-mkdocs/docs/ipp/iit.md

-# Inter-Insrument Transformation
+# Inter-Instrument Transformation
-This page will include information about the inter-instrument transformation.
+The goal of the inter-instrument correction is to equate the intensities from one instrument to the intensities of another.
+The choice of which instrument to use as the "reference instrument" is an updatable parameter.